gabrielecodes/airflow_rds_terraform/README.md

-# Teffaform Config: Airflow + Postgres RDS instance on AWS
+# Terraform Config: Airflow + Postgres RDS instance on AWS

-This config setups an EC2 instance with Airflow in a public subnet and an RDS Postgres database in a private subnet, reachable by Airflow.
-The Airflow instance is reachable via SSH using that can be generated via `ssh-keygen` (see [step 1](#step-1) and the resource `sg` in `airflow/main.tf`)
-The EC2 instance's security group includes an ingress rule that permits SSH access from the IP address of the machine executing the terraform apply command.
+This Terraform configuration provides an isolated environment for data orchestration by deploying Apache Airflow on an EC2 instance, backed by a PostgreSQL RDS database within a private AWS subnet.
+This setup is provides a platform for managing data pipelines and workflows and run DBT.

 # What you get

+This configuration provisions the following key components to establish your data orchestration environment:

-1. An EC2 instance running the Airflow frontend (_no https in this version_).
+1.  **Airflow EC2 Instance:** A dedicated EC2 instance running the Apache Airflow frontend, providing a web-based interface to monitor and manage your DAGs.
+(Note: HTTPS is not configured in this version).
-2. An RDS instance with a Postgres database.
+2.  **PostgreSQL RDS Database:** A fully managed AWS RDS instance with a PostgreSQL database, serving as a data warehouse.
-3. A bucket name, which is used to provision a storage bucket for storing Airflow DAGs.
+3.  **S3 Bucket for DAGs:** An S3 bucket designated for storing your Airflow DAGs.

 # Setup